Trump’s Vacation Spending Could Provide Child Care Or College To Thousands

 — InXanadu ✊️✊????✊????✊???? (@InXanadu) February 19, 2017

-But, Trump’s costs for Trump Tower are approximately half a million dollars a day, and his “politics and play” weekends cost tax payers over millions every weekend.
+However, Trump’s costs for Trump Tower are approximately $500,000 a day, and his “politics and play” weekends cost taxpayers over millions every weekend.
 He has gone on vacation for eight consecutive weekends since he took office.

 Government watchdog agency Judicial Watch has itemized the costs of President Obama’s vacation spending with a December 2016 report.
 In eight years, President Obama’s vacations cost $96 million dollars.
-One vacation with Michelle Obama and her daughters on a ski trip to Aspen cost just over $222 thousand dollars.
+One vacation with Michelle Obama and her daughters on a ski trip to Aspen cost just over $222,000.

-In comparison, Melania Trump’s security in Trump Tower is costing taxpayers between $127 and $146 thousand a day when Donald Trump is not in New York City according to the New York Times.
+In comparison, Melania Trump’s security in Trump Tower is costing taxpayers between $127,000 and $146,000 a day when Donald Trump is not in New York City, according to the New York Times.
 This is half of what one vacation by the former First Lady undertook over several days.

-A Change.Org petition has been launched asking the Trump’s to cover those costs themselves as well, and will be delivered to Senator Bernie Sanders and Senator Elizabeth Warren.
+A Change.org petition has been launched asking the Trump’s to cover those costs themselves as well and will be delivered to Senator Bernie Sanders and Senator Elizabeth Warren.
 The petition has over a quarter of a million signatures at the time of press.

 It isn’t just Donald Trump’s vacation and Trump Tower spending that is costing taxpayers hundreds of thousands of dollars.
-Every time one of his children conducts a business trip, that has nothing to do with the business of the country, taxpayers foot that bill as well.
+Every time one of his children conducts a business trip that has nothing to do with the business of the country, taxpayers foot that bill as well.

-Gulf News reports that a trip to Dubai for Trump Tower business taken by Donald Trump Jr. was paid for by the taxpayers at a cost of $16 thousand dollars.
-Eric Trump and Tiffany Trump also went to Vancouver, Canada, for hotel business and racked up $96 thousand in hotel bills according to Gulf News.
+Gulf News reports that a trip to Dubai for Trump Tower business taken by Donald Trump Jr. was paid for by the taxpayers at a cost of $16,000.
+Eric Trump and Tiffany Trump also went to Vancouver, Canada, for hotel business and racked up $96,000 in hotel bills, according to Gulf News.

 Where normally most corporations would cover the cost of business trips, the Trump family does not appear to conduct business this way.
-Donald Trump Jr. has also been to Uruguay on company business, on the tax payer’s dime.
+Donald Trump Jr. has also been to Uruguay on company business — on the tax payer’s dime.

 The cost of security to Trump Tower coupled with the cost of Trump families vacation spending could undoubtedly send a lot of children to college, help ease the burden of child care for lower income families, or feed many recipients of Meals on Wheels.
-A list of where that money “could go” is as exhaustive as the exorbitant expenses in Trump’s vacation spending which has already well outpaced his predecessor ten fold.
+A list of where that money “could go” is as exhaustive as the exorbitant expenses in Trump’s vacation spending, which has already well outpaced his predecessor tenfold.

 [Feature Image by Alex Brandon/AP Images]